zhang2485/receipt-processor-challenge/README.md

 ## Language Selection

 You can assume our engineers have Go and Docker installed to run your application.
-Go is our preferred language, but it is not a requirement for this exercise.
+Go is our preferred language, but choosing it will not give you an advantage in the evaluation.
 If you are not using Go, include a Dockerized setup to run the code.
 You should also provide detailed instructions if your Docker file requires any additional configuration to run the application.

 ## Submitting Your Solution